Apple TV (device): Third generation

-At a March 2012 Apple special event, Apple announced the third generation Apple TV.
-It is identical to its predecessor in external appearance, and includes an A5 chip with one core deactivated and supports 1080p video output.
+At a March 2012 Apple special event, Apple announced the third-generation Apple TV.
+Externally identical to its predecessor, it includes an A5 chip with one core deactivated and supports 1080p video output.
 It also allows remote access to HomeKit devices.

-Apple quietly released an updated "Rev A" in January 2013.
-It added support for peer-to-peer AirPlay, and it uses a single-core variant of the A5 chip.
-The device also draws less power than the original third generation model.
-It was discontinued in October 2016.
-In December 2017, Apple added support for Amazon Video.
+Apple quietly released a "rev A" of the hardware in March 2013.
+It uses a single-core variant of the A5 chip and draws less power than the original third-generation model.
+Despite Apple's promise before the revision's launch that "the component changes ... don't affect product features", in September 2014, Apple TV Software 7.0 introduced peer-to-peer AirPlay exclusively for the rev A model.

+The third-generation Apple TV was discontinued in October 2016.
+In December 2017, Apple added support for Amazon Prime Video.
 The Apple TV app, bundled with Apple TV Software 7.3, was released in May 2019.

 HD (originally fourth generation)

-On September 9, 2015, Apple announced the fourth generation Apple TV at an Apple special event.
-The fourth generation model uses a new operating system, tvOS, with an app store, allowing downloads of third-party apps for video, audio, games and other content.
+On September 9, 2015, Apple announced the fourth-generation Apple TV at an Apple special event.
+The fourth-generation model uses a new operating system, tvOS, with an app store, allowing downloads of third-party apps for video, audio, games and other content.
 It uses a 64-bit Apple A8 chip, and adds support for Dolby Digital Plus audio.
-While similar to the form factor of the second and third generation models, the fourth generation model is taller.
-In contrast to the old remote's arrow button, the fourth generation Apple TV's touch remote uses swipe-to-select features, Siri support, a built-in microphone, volume control over HDMI CEC and IR, and an accelerometer (IMU).
+It is taller but otherwise resembles the second- and third-generation models.
+The remote replaced the arrow button with swipe-to-select features, Siri support, a built-in microphone, volume control over HDMI CEC and IR, and an accelerometer (IMU).

 Upon release, the third-party apps were available from a limited range of providers, with new APIs providing opportunities for more apps.
-A requirement of new apps and games was that they must include interfacing with the new touchpad-enabled Siri remote, which was later relaxed for games.
+New apps and games were initially required to interface with the new touchpad-enabled Siri remote, a requirement later relaxed for games.

-The fourth generation Apple TV started shipping in October 2015.
-Upon launch, there were several unexpected issues such as incompatibility with Apple's own Remote app for iOS and watchOS.
-These issues were fixed by Apple on December 8, 2015, in tvOS 9.1.
-On September 13, 2016, Apple released tvOS 10, bringing an updated remote app, single-sign on, and dark mode. tvOS 10 also introduced HomeKit support and allows it to function as a home hub, supporting controlling appliances remotely, granting guest access, and setting up automations.
+The fourth-generation Apple TV started shipping in October 2015.
+Several unexpected problems, such as incompatibility with iTunes Remote app for iOS and watchOS, were fixed by Apple in tvOS 9.1 on December 8, 2015.

+On September 13, 2016, Apple released tvOS 10, bringing an updated remote app, single-sign on, and light-on-dark color scheme. tvOS 10 also introduced HomeKit support and allows it to function as a home hub, supporting controlling appliances remotely, granting guest access, and setting up automations.
-Apple continued to sell the fourth generation model in parallel with newer, 4K versions as an entry-level option, rebranding it as the Apple TV HD in March 2019.

-On October 18, 2022, the Apple TV HD was discontinued after seven years on the market after the release of the 4K third generation model.
+After newer 4K versions of the Apple TV were released, Apple continued to sell the fourth-generation model as an entry-level option, rebranding it as the Apple TV HD in March 2019.
+On October 18, 2022, the Apple TV HD was discontinued after seven years on the market after the release of the 4K third-generation model.